-Affiliate management means different things to different people, which can prove problematic.
-When CMOs perceive it as a reactive service dealing with the nuts and bolts of a program and inbound affiliate customer service requests, they’re overlooking the big-picture goals of their affiliate programs.
+Affiliate program management means different things to different people, which can prove problematic.
+When a CMO perceives the affiliate management as a reactive service dealing with the nuts and bolts of a program and inbound affiliate customer service requests, they’re overlooking the big-picture goals of their affiliate program.

 The Dangerous Misconceptions Of Affiliate Management